ray-project/ray/doc/source/tune/guides/plot_tune-60-seconds.rst

 After running a hyperparameter tuning job, you will want to analyze your results to determine what specific parameters are important and which hyperparameter values are the best.

-``tune.run`` returns an `Analysis`_ object which has methods you can use for analyzing your results.
+``tune.run`` returns an :ref:`Analysis <tune-analysis-docs>` object which has methods you can use for analyzing your results.
 This object can also retrieve all training runs as dataframes, allowing you to do ad-hoc data analysis over your results.

 .. code-block:: python